open/close all folders

 - In Touhou, Chen, Ran, and Yukari's names mean Orange, Indigo, and Violet respectively.
 Each name's color's position on the electromagnetic spectrum corresponds to its owner's power level with violet being the strongest and orange being the weakest.

-- In Final Fantasy Tactics A2, you get to engage with the Cinquleur, whose names are Ruuj (red), Bliu (blue), Verre (green), Nware (black), and Blanch (white), each representing their job class.
+- In Final Fantasy Tactics A2, you get to engage with the Cinquleur (from cinq couleurs, five colours in French), whose names are Ruuj (red), Bliu (blue), Verre (green), Nware (black), and Blanch (white), each representing their job class.
+Unfortunately the enemy sprite colors don't match the names.

 - Both the Erusean Air Force and the Belkan Air Force from Ace Combat use colours for squadron names, though Belka uses the German versions.
 In an aversion of the Law of Chromatic Superiority, Yellow Squadron is Erusea's elite unit.